Skolodac/Operaldi/README.md

   7) Tabs > Tab Stacking > Accordion (only if you are using tab stacking)
   8) Tabs > WORKSPACES > check Enable Workspaces and Show Workspaces in Tab Bar
   9) Panel > Panel Options > check Floating Panel
-  10) Bookmarks > BOOKMARK BAR > uncheck Show Bookmark Bar
-  11) Rightclick tab stacking > Edit... > Choose "No color" to use design from CSS or any color if you want colorful tab stacking, repeat for every tab stacking (optional)
+  10) Rightclick tab stacking > Edit... > Choose "No color" to use design from CSS or any color if you want colorful tab stacking, repeat for every tab stacking (optional)
-  12) Rightclick web app > Floating Panel > uncheck This panel, repeat for every web app you are using
+  11) Rightclick web app > Floating Panel > uncheck This panel, repeat for every web app you are using
-  13) Rightclick tab bar > Customize Toolbar... > Move toolbar buttons according to screenshot (optional):
+  12) Rightclick tab bar > Customize Toolbar... > Move toolbar buttons according to screenshot (optional):

   <img width="1920" height="1032" alt="image" src="https://github.com/user-attachments/assets/2b7d58e1-7348-4a50-8cd5-356bba34269d" />

-  14) Restart Vivaldi
+  13) Restart Vivaldi
-  15) Enjoy your new CSS
+  14) Enjoy your new CSS

 My recommendations: